 Our History

 Cache Valley Bible Fellowship has been gathering to worship in this valley for nearly sixty years.
 We are the oldest continuing evangelical church in Cache Valley.
 Our members have included students at Utah State, career men and women, families who have raised their children here, and internationals from all over the world.
-From the very beginning we have been committed to glorifying God, proclaiming the gospel, and loving one another.
+From the very beginning we have been committed to glorifying God, proclaiming the gospel in this community, teaching the Bible, and loving one another.

 Then & Now

 Cache Valley Bible Church held its first services in September 1965.
-The church was started by Ira and Eleanor Ransom, who had a passion to spread the gospel of Jesus Christ and plant strong, Bible-believing churches throughout Utah.
-The first meetings were in their home but as the church grew it moved to various locations on the campus of Utah State University.
-Eventually it met in the auditorium of Edith Bowen School.
-Souls were saved and believers were equipped and raised up to serve.
+The church was started by Ira and Eleanor Ransom, who had a passion to preach the gospel of Jesus Christ and plant strong, Bible-believing churches throughout Utah.
+The first meetings were in their home, but as the church grew it moved to various locations on the campus of Utah State University.
+God blessed these earlier years as people came to know Christ and many believers were raised up to serve.

-When Pastor Ira left Cache Valley to plant a church in Brigham City, Pastor Michael McDonald was called to serve the church.
+When Pastor Ira left Cache Valley in 1980, Michael McDonald briefly served the church as its next pastor.
 In 1982, Mark DeMateo was called to fill the pastorate.
 Mark faithfully guided the church through several lean years until he and his wife Brenda returned to Illinois in 1990.

-In May 2024 the church called Eli Brayley as its fifth lead pastor.
+A new chapter began in May 2024 when CVBF called Eli Brayley as its fifth lead pastor.
 Cache Valley Bible Fellowship remains committed to proclaiming the gospel of Jesus Christ and being a faithful, biblical church in Cache Valley for the glory of God.
 We have chosen to keep our theme verse which says:

 "For we do not preach ourselves, but Jesus Christ as Lord,